Takht Ab, Lorestan

-Takht Ab (تخت اب, also Romanized as Takht Āb) is a village in Miyankuh-e Gharbi Rural District, in the Central District of Pol-e Dokhtar County, Lorestan Province, Iran.
-At the 2006 census, its population was 123, in 31 families.
+Takht Ab (تخت اب) (Note: Also romanized as Takht Āb) is a village in Miyankuh-e Gharbi Rural District of the Central District in Pol-e Dokhtar County, Lorestan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 123 in 31 households.
+The following census in 2011 counted 21 people in six households.
+The 2016 census measured the population of the village as 110 people in 27 households.